-- Individual face-to-face work: Low-intensity Cognitive Behavioural Therapy (LI-CBT) interventions for children, young people and families experiencing mild to moderate mental health concerns based on up-to-date evidence.
+- Individual face-to-face work: Low-intensity Cognitive Behavioural Therapy (LI-CBT) interventions for children, young people experiencing mild to moderate mental health concerns based on up-to-date evidence.

 - Group work: Both targeted and whole school group work tailored to identified need.

 - Whole school approach: Including staff training, whole school assemblies, workshops and being involved in health fairs

 - Working alongside education settings to ensure safeguarding procedures around the MHST are aligned with your school’s existing systems and support your needs as a school.

 - Sessions provided in education settings with the option for virtual contacts outside of term time.
 MHST will ensure adherence to appropriate Covid-secure measures to maintain the safety of all concerned.

 We will also provide you with a welcome pack to support ongoing collaborative working, explain about the EMHP role, remit, and training requirements, and set out the support that the local MHST will be able to offer.